siemens/meta-iot2050/recipes-app/iot2050-eio-manager/README.md

 In addition:
  - A FUSE service for loading the eio file system.
+ - A time syncing service for sync the system time to extended IO controller.

 ## Regenerate the gRPC python modules if proto file changes: